Trauma-Informed Hypnotherapy for Women In San Antonio

 Most people can't point to the moment it changed.
 They just notice it already has.

 That's the nervous system updating.
-The brain, given the right conditions, rewires.
 What your body has been holding as a present-tense emergency starts to file itself where it actually belongs: the past.
+The body stops reacting with the same certainty that the old danger is still here.

 And one day you notice the pattern didn't find you this time.